Moseley Old Hall

 Moseley Old Hall is located in Fordhouses, north of Wolverhampton in the United Kingdom.
-It is famous as one of the resting places of Charles II of England during his escape to France following defeat at the Battle of Worcester in 1651.
-It is now a National Trust property.
+It is notable as one of the hiding places of Charles II during his escape to France following defeat at the Battle of Worcester in 1651.
+Now owned by the National Trust, the hall is a Grade II* listed building.

 Hall

 The Hall is located in Staffordshire.

 Construction and early history

 The estate was owned by a Cordsall family until it was purchased by Henry Pitt of Bushby, one of the Merchants of the Staple, in 1583.
-He constructed the Hall around 1600 (the exact date is unknown).
-Originally known as 'Mr Pitt's new Hall at Moseley', it was a half-timbered building located in remote woodland.
-When Henry died in 1602, the Hall was inherited by Alice Pitt, his daughter, who later married Thomas Whitgreave from Bridgeford, Staffordshire, whose family came from the nearby Whitgreave.
+He constructed the hall around 1600 (the exact date is unknown).
+Originally known as 'Mr Pitt's new hall at Moseley', it was a half-timbered building located in remote woodland.
+When Henry died in 1602, the hall was inherited by Alice Pitt, his daughter, who later married Thomas Whitgreave from Bridgeford, Staffordshire, whose family came from the nearby Whitgreave.